 1. Sell Your Furniture

-If you’ve ever looked through Craigslist or different local groups on Facebook, then you already know that sometimes people practically give furniture away.
-Quite often, the reason for the very low prices is that people are moving and don’t want the burden of moving their heavy furniture long distances.
+If you’ve ever looked through Craigslist or different local groups on Facebook, then you know sometimes people practically give furniture away.
+Often, the reason for the very low prices is people are moving and don’t want the burden of moving their heavy furniture long distances.

 Score Some Cash